JoaoGabrielAlves/Budget-App/README.md

 ```

 ```
-To use this app run `npm install` and then `npm run serve` in the cmd on the correct folder
+To use this app run "npm install" and then "npm run serve" in the cmd on the correct folder
 ```

 ## Project setup